nidhiss29/music-recommendation-system-project/README.md

 git clone https://github.com/nidhiss29/music-recommendation-system-project.git
 ```

--or download a zip file
+- Or download a zip file

 - cd into the directory